magpylib/magpylib/docs/examples/plot_03_display_styling.md

 ### Defaults style structure

-General Magpylib defaults can be set from the top library level by settings `magpylib.defaults` properties and default display styling properties can be accessed with `magpylib.defaults.display.style`.
+General Magpylib defaults can be set from the top library level `magpylib.defaults` while display styling properties can be accessed with `magpylib.defaults.display.style`.
 The default styles are separated into the following object families:

 - **base** : common properties for all families
 - **magnet**: `Cuboid, Cylinder, Sphere, CylinderSegment`